 Common Purpose then develops an Online Legacy Programme, for cohorts of 2000, which brings the model to life and builds the competencies which underpin it.
 Our online programmes are social and experiential; encouraging exchange and experimentation.

-Over three days, up to 200 participants use the Common Purpose InnoVenture technique to tackle a challenge that their city or country faces.
+Over three days, participants tackle a complex societal challenge that their city or country faces, which they must work together to address.
 They go out into communities, investigate issues, collaborate, hold difficult conversations and work up ideas.
-They test, refine and either implement their ideas or present them to leaders in the city or country.
+They then test, refine and either implement their ideas or present them to leaders in the city or country.

-The programmes are intergenerational, giving participants the opportunity to work with around 50 established leaders from across the city or country, who act as specialists, group advisors, speakers and immersion hosts.
-The established leaders benefit from seeing the world through the eyes of the next generation.
+The programmes are intergenerational, giving participants the opportunity to work with around 50 established leaders, all of whom are leading change across the city or country.
+They act as specialists, group advisors, speakers and immersion hosts.
+These leaders, representing a diverse range of public, private and not-for-profit organizations, benefit in turn from their engagement with the programme by seeing the world through the eyes of the next generation.

 Chicago200 is an annual leadership programme that convenes young diverse leaders from across the Chicagoland area to address the question: "What will we make our city known for by its 200th Birthday?"